Big-Ideas-Lab/food2vec/README.md

 # Semantic Nutrition
-This repo demonstrates how our basic semantic nutrition API works.
+This repo demonstrates how our semantic nutrition API works.
 We submitted this process as a clinical abtract to MLHC 2020 ([poster](Poster_Semantic_Nutrition.pdf), [abstract](Abstract_Semantic_Nutrition.pdf)).

 This is a base implementation of what was presented at the MLHC, and operates on a limited dataset.
 The dataset we used for training and publication is not ours to share.
 If you're interested in using your own nutrition dataset with this API, you can designate a different (local or hosted) csv when you initialize the class.
 The USDA provides an excellent [starting point](https://fdc.nal.usda.gov) to build a dataset.

 ## Installation

 ```
-pip install nutritiontools
+pip install food2vec
 ```

 ## Usage

 ```
-from nutritiontools.semantic_nutrition import Estimator
+from food2vec.semantic_nutrition import Estimator

 estimator = Estimator()